kureha-yamaguchi/reasoning-manipulation/README.md

 > This codebase requires access to at least one GPU with a minimum of ~32 GB VRAM available, and CUDA `12.x` installed.

 > [!NOTE]
-> It's possible to automate this entire pipeline using run_experiment.sh.
+> It's possible to automate this entire pipeline using run_from_scratch.sh.
 Edit according to what commands you require.

 ##  Dataset creation

+> [!NOTE]
+> From here, you can use workflow bash script `run_datasets.sh`

 `utils/create_base_dataset.py` creates base prompt dataset for harmbench, advbench, strongreject, sorrybench and orbench, depending on the argument parsed in --dataset.
 Run this script for all 5 harmful datasets.
 Manual cleaning may be required afterwards to ensure every row corresponds to a prompt.